liyili2/qgen/Benchmark/rz_mod_div/readme.md

     i: Natural number related to m, such that 2^{n−2} ≤ 2^i <2^{n-1} (int)

-all the numbers must be in the range of 0 to 2^{n-1}, so n bit nat number here can only store n-1 bit because the highest bit need to be used for storing overflow indicator i must be a value that is associated with m. i can be find by the findnum function below.
+All the numbers must be in the range of 0 to 2^{n-1}, so n bit nat number here can only store n-1 bit because the highest bit needs to be used for storing overflow indicator i must be a value that is associated with m. i can be find by the findnum function below.

 (* Example Circuits that are definable by OQASM. *)